 For buildings that can receive an ENERGY STAR score, a building will not meet the standards if, based on its 2019 energy benchmarking data, its score is less than the ENERGY STAR score standard listed for their property type.

-Owners of buildings that do not meet the standard for their property type may request to use their 2018 energy benchmarking data by submitting a variance request to DOEE by August 1, 2021.
-To receive a variance, building owners must show evidence of meeting specific criteria.
+Owners of buildings that do not meet the Standard for their property type and meet specific criteria may request to use their 2018 energy benchmarking data or adjust their standard by submitting a variance request to DOEE by January 1, 2022.
 Please see the DOEE website to see if you qualify for a variance.